My sole purpose is to make your most difficult situation as peaceful and relaxed as possible – for both you and your pet.

 Other steps that (while not perfect) are helpful and necessary whenever possible are:

 - Performing the procedure outside or in a garage.
 The vet will not enter the home except under the most extreme circumstances.
+We are expecting visits to be held outside at least until snow is on the ground.
+(This has been working well, even for cats, if you prefer, cat owners may bring a sedative inside to administer by mouth prior to bringing the cat outside.)

 - Submitting the authorization form electronically directly the website in advance .